 Green coloration could be down to overconsumption of green vegetables.
 However, if the stools are also runny, this could be due to the onset of diarrhea or some forms of medication.

-Nonetheless, if you do see any abnormalities in your stools, try to stop eating the food that may be causing said irregularities, before checking your stools again in 2-3 days’ time.
-Where abnormalities persist, medical attention should be sought to carry out a thorough diagnosis.
-Additionally, in cases where the stools have undergone a sudden change in shape and form for no apparent reason, such as smaller than usual stools or stools resembling animal droppings, this should also necessitate a doctor’s appointment for a diagnosis, including carrying out a colonoscopy.
-Aside from these aspects, being sure to attend your annual health checkup can also play a vital role in preventing any conditions deteriorating, or in identifying a disorder before it is already too progressed.
+All in all, if you do see any abnormalities in your stools, try to stop eating the food that may be causing said irregularities.
+Then check your stools again in 2-3 days’ time.
+If abnormalities persist, go for a thorough diagnosis.
+Also, if the stools have undergone a sudden change in shape and form for no apparent reason, make a doctor’s appointment to get a diagnosis, which may include a colonoscopy.
+Noticing changes like smaller than usual stools or stools resembling animal droppings also call for medical attention.

 Faculty of Medicine Siriraj Hospital, Mahidol University , 2009